 It could be, it should be but, generally, it isn't, despite much campaigning on the issue.

 Will my health insurance cover me?

-Most health insurance companies now cover the cost of Chiropractic care and various of our practitioners are listed with almost all the major provider; the exception is BUPA from whom we de-registered in 2013 owing to their decision to enforce a new contract on all chiropractors and osteopaths making financially and clinically unviable to continue to provide services for them.
+Most health insurance companies now cover the cost of Chiropractic care and various of our practitioners are listed with almost all the major provider; the exception is BUPA from whom we de-registered in 2013 owing to their decision to enforce a new contract on all chiropractors and osteopaths, which was, for us, unviable.

 Do I need a referral from my GP?

 Some Private Health Insurance policies require a general practitioner referral (this can usually be arranged by phone as most surgeries have an automated standard letter they use); otherwise you do not need to involve your GP and can simply self-refer by picking up the phone.

 With your (optional) consent, we will write to you GP with a synopsis of your presentation, treatment and response and the results of any testing; we will also involve them should you require any further referral.